Can You Use Distilled Water for Baby Formula?

 For baby formula preparation, water is a necessary ingredient.
 To ensure optimal nutrition for your infant, it’s important to carefully select the best option for your circumstances from the available choices.

-Another choice is filtered water; here choose a filter that specifically removes any contaminants that could affect your baby’s health.
+Opt for filtered water, selecting a filter that removes contaminants harmful to your baby’s health.

 Spring water can also provide a suitable option, though make sure to select a reliable and safe brand.